Backlash match card & rumors

 The next pay-per-view (PPV) on the WWE schedule is the Backlash show set to take place on Sat., May 6, 2022, at the Coliseo de Puerto Rico José Miguel Agrelot in San Juan, Puerto Rico.
 After two years of the event being known as “WrestleMania Backlash,” it’s returned to its previous branding.

-We’re just under two weeks out from showtime and several matches have been made official for the show:
+We’re just under one week out from showtime and the card looks full:

 - Brock Lesnar vs. Cody Rhodes

 Rhodes never got his rematch with Roman Reigns for the WWE Universal championship, instead moving right into a feud with Lesnar, who turned against him on the Raw After WrestleMania.
-We still don’t know why just yet.
+We still don’t know why.
+Rhodes, for his part, has been the consummate babyface, vowing to give his body to get the job done here.
+We’ll here from Lesnar one more time before the big match, so we might get some context just yet.

 - The Bloodline vs. Kevin Owens & Sami Zayn & Matt Riddle